GautamDeepak/EMM/EMM_Prac_02.md

 *Note:* There are other digital elevation data available to you on the google earth engine.
 Try searching for them.
 One useful data for Australian application is called “Australian 5M DEM”.
 This data covers Australia's populated coastal zone; floodplain surveys within the Murray Darling Basin, and individual surveys of major and minor population centres.

-## 7. Exercise
+## 6. Exercise
+Prac01 taught you how to visualise elevation data, apply computation, and reducer.
 Prac02 taught you how to visualise Sentinel-2 data and compute indices.
-Prac02 taught you how to visualise elevation data, apply computation, and reducer.

 - Locate a cloud-free Sentinel image over Greater Darwin region from before and after Cyclone Marcus (17 March 2018).
 - Using the cloud-free Sentinel image, derive NDVI layers for before and after the Cyclone Marcus and visually compare the effects of the cyclone.